nasa/IDF/examples/trick/README.md

 ### SIM_python1
 Demonstrates using the Python class `idf.config.Configurator` to automatically select the first available device and create a `Controller` from it.

+### SIM_composite_controller
+Demonstrates using a CompositeController to allow multiple controllers to service the same interface.
+Controllers can be dynamically added and removed, and all inputs are combined.
+In general, you should prefer CompositeControllers over single Controllers as it offers increased flexibility.